by Michael Perna

 Nicknamed "Motor City," Detroit and its suburbs are part of an expansive metro area that is home to a population of 4.3 million people.
 Detroit is Michigan's largest city, with a population of 3,548,000.
 Recognized as the birthplace of the Motown label, the city also serves as the region's cultural and music center.

 Over the past few decades, the city's oldest neighborhoods have gone through major revitalization, while at the same time, new developments are cropping up throughout the city.
 Other areas that have undergone renovation in recent years include neighborhood community centers, historic entertainment venues and the city's riverfront district.
+Now, many Detroit neighborhoods have become walkable, with central locations and architecture to make touring the city on foot a breeze.
+Here are some of the best walkable neighborhoods in Detroit, MI.

 Performing arts theater